Today I’m going to go through a whole bunch of really cheap options for Sony full-frame cameras.

 It does have a nice solid metal mount that you’d expect, as well as a beautiful rigid rubber gasket, giving you that extra little bit of confidence when it comes to weather sealing.

-When we’re talking value, it’s incredible, it just comes in 900 American dollars, and the value is definitely there.
+When we’re talking value, it’s incredible and the value is definitely there.